ChameleonCloud/docs/source/technical/project.rst

   The Help Desk page

 To create a new help ticket, click the `+Create a new ticket <https://www.chameleoncloud.org/user/help/ticket/new/>`_ button and fill in the form.
-A system administrator will respond to your ticket and contact you within 3 business days.
+A system administrator will respond to your ticket within 3 business days.

+.. _profile-page:

 Profile
 _________